Florida Birding, Wildlife & Nature Festivals

 GOBY FEST - DISCONTINUED

-The 12th Annual Big "O" Birding Festival Extravaganza is a Glades/ Hendry County cooperative event in South Central Florida on the Southwest shores of Lake Okeechobee, the state's largest lake.
+The Big "O" Birding Extravaganza is a Hendry County event in South Central Florida on the Southwest shores of Lake Okeechobee, the state's largest lake.
+Hendry County is a mecca for bird watching.
+We're home to more than 250 species of birds, including Limpkins and migratory Swallow-tailed Kites plus Painted Buntings which pass through during October and April.

 BIG "O" BIRDING FESTIVAL